bloomberg/amqpprox/docs/sessions.md

   in the partition will be attempted, followed by the backend from the second- partition that has least recently had a connection attempt, and so on for all partitions.

+Is it possible to create custom backend selectors by implementing the `BackendSelector` interface.
+The implementation must adhere to the requirements described above.
+See `RobinBackendSelector` for an example.